NoroffFEU/development-platforms/mysql-case-study.md

   - version 5.1 contained lots of bugs, most of them were fixed by V 5.1.51
   - version 5.1 and 6.0-alpha had issues with data warehousing - partialy because of it's inability to utilize multiple CPU cores for processing a single query.
 - 2009, version 6.0.11-alpha annouced.
-- 2010, Oracle acquires Sun Microsystems, January 27th - Michael "Monty" Widenius forked MySQL and created MariaDB to keep it open source
+- 2010, Oracle acquires Sun Microsystems - legal complications in the EU - January 27th - Michael "Monty" Widenius forked MySQL and created MariaDB to keep it open source - MariaDB API remains compatible with MySQL.
 - 2011,
 - 2012,
 - 2013, general availability for version 5.6 anounced.
 Big update